-Nikon Df versus Olympus E-M5 II
+Nikon Df vs Olympus E-M5 II

-The Nikon Df and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in November 2013 and February 2015.
+The Nikon Df and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in November 2013 and February 2015.
 The Df is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Df) and a Four Thirds (E-M5 II) sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Nikon Df vs Olympus E-M5 II